 Sec.
 503.2.3 Surface.
-Fire apparatus access road shall be designed and maintained to support the imposed loads of fire apparatus (not less than 75,000 lbs. unless authorized by the FAHJ) and shall be provided with an approved paved surface so as to provide all-weather driving capabilities.
+Fire apparatus access roads shall be designed and maintained to support the imposed loads of fire apparatus (not less than 75,000 lbs. unless authorized by the FAHJ) and shall be provided with an approved paved surface so as to provide all-weather driving capabilities.
 The paving and sub-base shall be installed to the standards specified in the County of San Diego Parking Design Manual.
-A residential driveway constructed of $3\frac{1}{2}$ " Portland cement concrete may be installed on any slope up to 20% provided that slopes over 15% have a deep broom finish perpendicular to the direction of travel or other approved surface to enhance traction.
+A residential driveway constructed of 31/2" Portland cement concrete may be installed on any slope up to 20% provided that slopes over 15% have a deep broom finish perpendicular to the direction of travel or other approved surface to enhance traction.

 Sec.
 503.2.4 Roadway radius.
-The horizontal inside radius of a fire apparatus access road shall comply with the County of San Diego Public and Private Road Standards approved by the Board of Supervisors.
+The horizontal inside radius of a fire apparatus access road shall comply with the County public and private road standards approved by the Board of Supervisors.
 The horizontal inside radius for a private residential driveway shall be a minimum of 28 feet, as measured on the inside edge of the improvement width or as approved by the fire code official.
 The length of vertical curves of fire apparatus access roads shall not be less than 100 feet, or as approved by the fire code official.

 Sec.
 503.2.5 Dead ends.
-Dead-end fire apparatus access roads in excess of 150 feet in length shall be provided with an approved area for turning around emergency apparatus.
-A cul-de-sac shall be provided in residential areas where the access roadway serves more than 2 structures.
+Dead-end fire access roads in excess of 150 feet in length shall be provided with an approved area for turning around emergency apparatus.
+A cul-de-sac or other approved turn-around shall be provided in residential areas where the access roadway serves more than 2 structures.
 The minimum unobstructed radius width for a cul-de-sac in a residential area shall be 36 feet paved, 40 feet graded, or as approved by the fire code official.
 The fire code official shall establish a policy identifying acceptable turnarounds for various project types.
-See annex section of this code for illustrations.
+See Annex of Code for illustrations.

 Sec.
 503.2.5.1 Dead-end roads.
-The maximum length of a dead-end road, including all dead-end roads accessed from that dead-end road, shall not exceed the following cumulative lengths, regardless of the number of parcels served: (Title 14 SRA 1273.09 Ref.)
+The maximum length of a dead-end road, including all dead-end roads accessed from that dead-end road, shall not exceed the following cumulative lengths, regardless of the number of parcels served: